-We all know “love is in the air” this season and trying to snag dinner reservations at your favorite Italian restaurant this Friday in the city is going to be a fight to the death.
-But whether you are planning on celebrating with your significant other or you can’t stand the chocolates and red roses poking out of every CVS right now, Valentine’s Day is also a chance to consider all the other types of love that we can cultivate in our everyday lives.
+We all know “love is in the air” this season and trying to snag dinner reservations at your favorite Italian restaurant this Valentine’s Day is going to be a fight to the death.
+But whether you are planning on celebrating with your significant other or you can’t stand the chocolates and red roses poking out of every CVS right now, the Hallmark holiday is also a chance to consider all the other types of love that we can cultivate in our everyday lives.
 From queer love to self-love to the relationships between colleagues, these five podcast episodes will help expand your definition of love.

 On Purpose with Jay Shetty: 7 Ways Break Ups Don’t Have To Break You & Building Your Confidence Back

 This can be a tricky time of year for those of us who are newly single or still reeling from a not-so-recent heartbreak.
 Combine the winter blues with the reminder that you don’t have a significant other to celebrate Valentine’s Day with this year, and you may be feeling low.
 But a great pick-me-up is the podcast On Purpose with Jay Shetty.
 His work is focused less on the soft emotional aspect of difficult situations, and instead provides concrete instructions and advice for a number of problems.
 Shetty creates bite-sized episodes, usually ranging from 30-40 minutes, filled with content that’s worth you grabbing a pen and paper to jot down your key takeaways.

 In his recent episode about building up your confidence after a breakup, Shetty explores how we can learn to detach from our emotions and the narratives we’ve built in our heads.
 “They can’t break you because they never actually had you” is one of our favorite quotes from this episode, and we recommend a listen.
 It’s even relevant if you’re dealing with a non-romantic break up with a friend or coworker.